On volatile border between India and China, a high-altitude military buildup is underway

 The deployed troops require “huge infrastructure to support them, huge reserves to replace them,” he added.
 “But even if there is a diplomatic process, the fact is that suspicions are going to remain.
 There’s no way of returning to the status quo.”

-The question of where India ends and China begins has been the subject of negotiations by various parties — including the British Empire and the Qing Dynasty, and an independent India under Prime Minister Jawaharlal Nehru and Communist China led by Mao Zedong.
+Over the years, the question of where India ends and China begins has been the subject of negotiations by various parties — including the British Empire and the Qing Dynasty, and an independent India under Prime Minister Jawaharlal Nehru and Communist China under Mao Zedong.
 The roughly 2,100-mile border does not cleave through significant natural resources or population centers, but the dispute over where exactly it lies has led to a bloody war and several skirmishes.

 The current impasse began in May 2020, when Chinese patrols objected to Indian construction on a strategically placed road in Ladakh, inside territory that China claimed.
 The faceoff culminated in a brawl that killed scores of soldiers that June.

 Infrastructure construction also sparked earlier flare-ups.
-In 1957, China built a road linking the two vast and restive regions of its western periphery — Tibet and Xinjiang — that crisscrossed an expanse of salt flats that India claims to be part of Ladakh.
+In 1957, China built a road linking the two vast and restive regions in its west — Tibet and Xinjiang — that crisscrossed an expanse of salt flats that India claims to be part of Ladakh.
 Tensions over the road simmered and contributed to the Sino-Indian War of 1962, in which China attacked India and both sides saw thousands of men die in freezing conditions.

 In 2017, Chinese workers sought to build roads near India’s Sikkim state before they were stopped by Indian troops, creating a diplomatic crisis.

-India needs to firm up its border by building infrastructure not only for its military, but for its civilians, said Sonam Tsering, a former village councilor from Chushul, which overlooks a lake where new structures housing Chinese troops have materialized over the past year.
+India needs to firm up its border by building infrastructure not only for its military but for its civilians, said Sonam Tsering, a former village councilor from Chushul, which overlooks a lake where new structures housing Chinese troops have materialized over the past year.

-Nearby Demchok village, which didn’t have electricity a decade ago, only got its first cell tower in November, Tsering said.
-Basic roads are still lacking in the region, and many residents are simply moving away due to poor living conditions, which erodes India’s territorial claims, he added.
+Nearby Demchok village, which didn’t have electricity a decade ago, got its first cell tower only in November, Tsering said.
+Basic roads are still lacking in the region, and many residents are moving away because of poor living conditions, a trend that erodes India’s territorial claims, he added.
 Last month, a village leader wrote a letter to India’s defense minister pleading for reliable electricity, basic hospitals and roads, and 4G cell towers for nine villages without service.

 “The Chinese villages across the Indus River have had multiple cell towers for the last 15 years, with cable TV, electricity lines, big concrete houses, wide, paved roads,” Tsering said.
 “China gives citizens incentives to live in these forward villages because they know civilians living there are the first line of defense.”

 A Pentagon report in November said China has recently built a small settlement in disputed territory on the eastern section of the India-China border.
-Military infrastructure has also boomed: Satellite imagery suggests that between 2019 and 2020, China had finished expansion projects on about 20 helipads or airstrips bordering India, said Sim Tack, a former military analyst for Stratfor, a private intelligence firm.
+Military infrastructure has also increased: Satellite imagery suggests that in 2019 and 2020, China had finished expansion projects on about 20 helipads or airstrips bordering India, said Sim Tack, a former military analyst for Stratfor, a private intelligence firm.

 Both Indian Prime Minister Narendra Modi and Chinese President Xi Jinping have equated infrastructure with national security.
 After Indian and Chinese troops clashed last summer, Modi vowed to triple spending on border infrastructure and assured troops in Ladakh that India’s enemies had tasted its “fire and fury.”
 This year, Xi traveled to Tibet for the first time to inspect a new railway leading to the Indian border, then told People’s Liberation Army officers at a command center to “comprehensively strengthen training and preparation work.”

-Wang Xiaojian, spokesman for the Chinese embassy in New Delhi, said China was committed to peace at the border and considered the situation “stable and controllable,” while adding that China would firmly safeguard its territorial sovereignty.
+Wang Xiaojian, spokesman for the Chinese Embassy in New Delhi, said that China was committed to peace at the border and considered the situation “stable and controllable,” while adding that China would firmly safeguard its territorial sovereignty.
 Indian Ministry of External Affairs spokesman Arindam Bagchi said the two countries’ foreign ministers met most recently in September 2021 in Tajikistan and agreed to continue talks between diplomats and military commanders to resolve the remaining issues.

-Christopher Clary, an expert on India-China military relations at the University of Albany, said the border buildup has been “asymmetrically” more taxing for India than China, which has a defense budget that is 3.5 times larger and a GDP six times greater.
+Christopher Clary, an expert on India-China military relations at the University of Albany, said the border buildup has been “asymmetrically” more taxing for India than China, which has a defense budget that is 3.5 times as large as India’s and a gross domestic product six times as large.
 Chinese leaders have historically been wary of antagonizing India, Clary said, but they could afford to prolong the standoff as a way to punish India for its growing closeness with the United States and its allies.

 “There must be concern as India increasingly takes part in the Quad, and other alignments perceived as encircling China, and Beijing may want to use demonstrative force to show there are red lines,” Clary said, noting that Mao attacked India in 1962 after sensing Nehru’s closeness with his rival, Soviet leader Nikita Khrushchev.

-In the decades following India’s defeat in 1962, Nehru intentionally avoided building infrastructure in Ladakh, fearing that roads might help the Chinese army descend the Himalayas and march on the Indian capital, said Srikanth Kondapalli, a professor of Chinese studies at Jawaharlal Nehru University.
+In the decades following India’s defeat in 1962, New Delhi intentionally avoided building infrastructure in Ladakh, fearing that roads might help the Chinese army descend the Himalayas and march on the Indian capital, said Srikanth Kondapalli, a professor of Chinese studies at Jawaharlal Nehru University.

-But today, the thinking in New Delhi has flipped.
 On the road to Ladakh on a recent afternoon before the start of the snow season, dozens of heavy trucks painted with pictures of Sufi saints idled at a weigh station, their drivers milling about.

 “I have been traveling on this road for the last 35 years but never seen it as busy as it is now,” said Nazir Ahmad Wani, 65, a Kashmiri driver who was bringing machinery and winter supplies to the border.